chnm/datascribe-site/content/resources/casestudies.md

 This [project](https://deathbynumbers.org) transcribe and publish the information in the London Bills of Mortality from the sixteenth through the eighteenth centuries into a dataset suitable for computational analysis.

 Read more about the processes and procedures used by the Death by Numbers team in their blog posts in the categories for [transcription](https://deathbynumbers.org/tag/transcription/) and [metadata](https://deathbynumbers.org/tag/metadata/)

+---

+## Plague in Iqueque

+This case study by Hernan Adasme.